-OR VISIT THE WEBSITE: Goldenford Publishers
+OR TO BUY NOW VISIT THE WEBSITE: Goldenford Publishers

 DIVINE PALACES OF SOUTH INDIA: VOLUME 1 A guide to understanding the Hindu Temple

 Let us now assume that the site has been chosen.
 Perhaps it is a sacred site, a site visited by bhakti saints, or perhaps it is under Royal patronage (these are discussed further in later chapters).
 Many South Indian temple sites are chosen because of a sacred tree (sthalavrska) associated with a god.
 This will also have to be considered in the design and layout of the temple.
 The location, the soil, the vegetation and many other features have been subjected to priestly scrutiny and approved.
 Resident spirits have been asked to leave.
 The ground has been ploughed and levelled to ensure that all past associations have been wiped out.
 Various grains have been planted and cattle allowed to roam on it, ensuring fruitfulness and purification.
 Yama, the God of Death, who stabilises the universe, has been invoked to stabilise the earth goddess and has relinquished the site as a fitting home for a god or goddess, symbol of the whole cosmos.
 The seed or germ of the temple (garbha) has been immured in the wall foundations thus impregnating the womb of the earth.
 The temple construction can begin.

 First the mandala is drawn upon the consecrated ground.
 This is the plan upon which the temple building is based.
 But it is not an architectural plan.
 It is a cosmic plan drawn up by Brahmin priests, based on the square, the perfect Hindu shape.
 The circle, also divine, represents movement and the passage of time and is thus of less importance here than the square, which is static and thus symbolises order: the order and power of the gods over the chaos of the moving cosmos.